19 Food & Wine Festivals You Can't Miss in Piedmont, Italy

 8. Fiera della Nocciola (Hazelnut Festival): Cortemilia, August

-When the hills around Alba get too hot in August, head to Cortemilia in Alta Langa for the national hazelnut festival, which celebrates the region’s prized hazelnut variety—the Tonda Gentile.
+When the hills around Alba get too hot in August, head to Cortemilia in Alta Langa for the national hazelnut festival, which has been celebrating the region’s prized hazelnut variety—the Tonda Gentile—since 1954.

 There, you can stroll through the historic streets, listening to live music while savouring Cortemilia’s typical hazelnut-based specialities like torta di nocciola (hazelnut cake), Baci di Cortemilia (hazelnut biscuits with a chocolate filling), and crema di nocciola (hazelnut cream).